markhebberd/BluePenguinMonitoring/README.md

 # BluePenguinMonitoring

 **BluePenguinMonitoring** is a Visual Studio .NET Android application created to document Bluetooth connectivity with the **Gallagher HR5 EID Reader**.
+This code _might_ also support the **Gallagher HR4 EID Reader** but this is, as yet not tested.

 ## Overview
 This project demonstrates how to: